 The mother of all CFD simulations

 The aim of the kind of chromatography (CPC) we were dealing with was to extract and thus purify molecules solved in fluids.
-These purified molecules are called fractions.
+We call these purified molecules fractions.

 Stationary and moving phases do not fancy each other.
 They do not solve in each other (immiscible).
 One of them is hydrophilic, the other is hydrophobic and their density is different too.
 The moving phase – because of cell shape and centrifugal force – breaks apart into very small droplets which make contact with the stationary phase in the cells.

 Molecules we are searching for have a distinctive feature which is their solubility in stationary phase.
 Stationary phase works like a special filter which slows down our molecules according to their solubility.
 If a molecule is highly soluble in stationary phase then it takes more time for this molecule to travel through the chain of cells compared to a molecule poorly soluble in stationary phase but highly soluble in moving phase.
 The molecule that has the worst solubility in stationary phase runs through the system in the shortest time.
-This molecule can be caught at the beginning of the purification process.
+The machine can catch this molecule first at the purification process.

-Molecule content of moving phase is measured and the machine detects when a molecule starts appearing and running out.
+The machine measures molecule content of moving phase and it detects when a molecule starts appearing and running out.
 These molecule fractions are collected separately with the slowest molecule leaves the chain of cells last.

 Uncharted territory for CFD simulation

-What happened in a cell in terms of flow phenomena was not deeply investigated in the past.
+Nobody in the past investigated what happens in a cell in terms of flow phenomena.
 However we managed to find a pretty good reference .
 Adelmann et al. used OpenFOAM to model flow features within the cell.
 But the real value was that it contained a comparison of simulated and measured results.
 Measurements (I am calling these PIV rotor tests from now on) were made on a test disc using a high-speed camera so that flow patterns could be recorded and analysed.

 Setting of forces like this has several advantages but I believe there is one disadvantage as well.